Blue (English group): 1999–2001: Formation and All Rise

-Blue started recording for their debut album following their new line-up.
-They released their debut single "All Rise" in May 2001 and it reached number four on the UK Singles Chart.
+Blue released their debut single "All Rise" in May 2001 and it reached number four on the UK Singles Chart.
 Their follow-up single "Too Close" was released in August 2001 and peaked at number one.
 Following this, the band went to New York City to film the "If You Come Back" music video, and while there, they witnessed the attacks on the World Trade Center.
 The following month, Blue were being interviewed by British newspaper The Sun and Ryan commented that "This New York thing is being blown out of proportion" and asked "What about whales?
 They are ignoring animals that are more important.
 Animals need saving and that's more important."
 The other members of the band tried to silence Ryan, but he went on.
 This caused a huge media backlash that resulted in Blue losing a record deal in the United States and campaigns to sack Ryan from the group.
 Despite the backlash, Blue went on to achieve a second number one in November with the ballad.
 The album All Rise was released in time for Christmas and reached number one, eventually selling in excess of 1.3 million copies in the UK.
 It peaked at number one on the UK Albums Chart and was certified 4× Platinum in the UK.
 The album spent 63 weeks on the UK top 75 Albums chart.
-The final single from the album, "Fly by II", reached number six in March 2002.
+The final single from the album, "Fly By II", reached number six in March 2002.